Seafood Tower Appetizer

 Preheat the oven to 425ºF.

 Once the peppers are ready, remove from the oven.
 Immediately place them into a bowl, and cover tightly with plastic wrap.
-This creates steam, which will make the peppers easier to peel.
+This creates steam that will loosen the skins making the peppers easier to peel.

 Allow them to sit, covered for at least 10 to 15 minutes.